MelitaMF/Find-Wildlife-London/README.md

 * Educational Games
 * And many more ...

-To-do list:
+Done:
 * UI/ UX - The graphical represntation of the App/ Platform
-* Front-end - The Application interface
+* Front-end - The interface
-* Back-end - The Logic area of the Application
+* Back-end - The Logic area
-* Testing the Application
+* Testing
+* Hosting

+To do List:
-* Hosting the Application
+* Hosting game
+* Building quiz to recognise typical wildlife in UK
+* Making an App for this

 ## Status
-Project is: _in progress_
+Project is: _done but could be developed further_

 ## Contributors
 * [@Arsomeree](https://github.com/Arsomeree)